 Puneet joined Watsi on October 19th, 2013.
 36 other people also joined Watsi on that day!
-Puneet's most recent donation traveled 1,800 miles to support Hannfa, a future lawyer from Cambodia, to fund fracture surgery for his leg.
+Puneet's most recent donation traveled 1,800 miles to support Norng, a 77-year-old retired rice farmer from Cambodia, to fund cataract surgery to improve his vision.

 Puneet has funded healthcare for 106 patients in 13 countries.